 GetResponse offers a 30-free trial free trial without taking your credit card information whereas ActiveCampaign offers a 14-day free trial with limited features accesses they also don’t ask for your billing information.

-Is ActiveCampaign free?
+Is there any ActiveCampaign alternatives?

-Do ActiveCampaign and GetResponse integrate with other marketing platforms?
+Does ActiveCampaign integrates with other marketing platforms?

-ActiveCampaign and GetResponse can be seamless integration with Salesforce, HubSpot, Shopify, ClickFunnels, Zoho CRM, Google Analytics, Twilio, Zapier, and many more.
+ActiveCampaign and GetResponse can be seamless integration with Salesforce, Shopify, ClickFunnels, Zoho CRM, Google Analytics, Twilio, Zapier, and many more.